deepakgonda/angular-image-viewer/README.md

 }
 ```

-Note: This package is built using the idea from ngx-image-viewer(https://github.com/jpilfold/ngx-image-viewer).
-It has advantage that it uses latest dependencies which fixes Issue #23 & #29  i.e related to FullScreen Image.
+Note: This package builts on the idea from angular-x-image-viewer (https://github.com/deepakgonda/angular-image-viewer) and adds support for Material Icons as well as introduces a Reset Button and structures the buttons horizontally in another customisable container.